sleepymustache/basic/README.md

 sleepyMUSTACHE
 ===============================================================================

-Doxygen [Documentation] (http://www.sleepymustache.com/documentation/html/index.html) is available.
+Detailed [Documentation] (http://www.sleepymustache.com/documentation/html/index.html) is available.

 sleepyMUSTACHE is a PHP micro framework that has solutions for everyday PHP challenges.
 Most of the functionality is optional and tries to be as